 Green Clay Facial Mask

 This one is the priciest facial make to make at home, but after the initial investment, it’s still inexpensive per mask.
-You can probably find the ingredients at your local health food store, but I’ve linked them to Amazon if you need to buy online.
+You can probably find the ingredients at your local health food store, but I’ve linked them to Amazon if you need to buy them online.

 Combine the green clay, apricot oil, and enough warm water to make a spreadable paste.
 Add the palmarosa and work the mixture with your fingers until it’s well incorporated.
 Apply to the skin.
 You will feel it begin to tighten as it dries.